rundeck/docs/docs/learning/howto/calling-apis.md

 ## Community Version Prerequisite

-The HTTP Workflows Step plugin isn’t bundled with the Rundeck Community version (is out-of-the-box with [Process Automation](https://www.pagerduty.com/platform/automation/process-software/)), these steps show you how to install it.
+The HTTP Workflows Step plugin isn’t bundled with the Rundeck Community version (it is included with [Process Automation](https://www.pagerduty.com/platform/automation/process-software/)).
+For Rundeck Community, follow these steps to install it.

 1. Go to the **System Menu** (Gear Icon in upper right) **> Plugins > Upload Plugin**.
 1. Copy the plugin file location from the repository _(Latest link as of last update is below)_